IIITLucknowSWEngg/CSAICSBTeam012/urd.md

 **Financial Reporting:**
 - We need access to revenue, profit margins, and ROI reports.
 - We want regular updates on platform performance, sales growth, and market expansion.

-**Strategic Decisions:**
-- We want visibility into key platform metrics to make strategic decisions.
-- We need to influence business growth, market entry, and product offerings.

-**Notifications:**
-- We want alerts about major business changes and performance updates.

 ---